 INFO ABOUT DIVING IN TOFO

-The southern coast of Mozambique, and specifically in the province of Inhambane where Tofo is located, is home to one of the most important feeding grounds for whale sharks and manta rays in the world.
+The southern coast of Mozambique, and in particular the province of Inhambane where Tofo is located, is home to one of the most important feeding grounds for Whale Sharks and Manta Rays in the world.

-The highest sightings of the much sought after whale shark are recorded in this area.
-Since 2005, more than 600 different individuals have been identified in these waters, some of them also sighted in South Africa and northern Tanzania, but studies show that such individuals return year after year to these food-rich waters.
-In 2021, the species has finally received full legislative protection in Mozambique.
+The highest sightings of the highly sought-after Whale Sharks are recorded in this area.
+Since 2005, more than 600 different individuals have been identified in these waters, some of them also sighted in South Africa and northern Tanzania, but studies show that these individuals return year after year to these food-rich waters.
+In 2021, the species finally received full legislative protection in Mozambique.

 After many years of work, especially by the Marine Megafauna Foundation, in January 2021, the government has protected the manta and devil rays in Mozambique.

 DAY OUT DIVING